Frequently Asked Questions (FAQ)

 Do you ship from Australia?

-Yes all orders ship from Sydney.
+Yes all orders ship from our warehouse in Victoria.

 How much does it cost to ship?

 We're pleased to offer free shipping on all orders of $149 or over.
 For all other orders we offer a country-wide flat rate of $15.
 We also offer an Express Post shipping option for $30.

 Can I buy the MediaLight anywhere else in Australia?